-Our analysis is subject to limitations–most notably, data availability.
-There remains a lack of individual dietary intake data worldwide, especially nationally representative datasets and datasets with two or more days of intake.
-This limits the number of statistical distributions that can be estimated in the nutriR database.
-GDD data are subject to similar limitations as methods that estimate food supply, including limited accuracy and complexity of underlying food composition data.
-Although GDD coverage has grown to include 98% of the global population and become more precise over time,14 many of its underlying datasets have limited data.
-The estimates presented in this paper are of inadequate nutrient intake and not based on biomarker data, and they exclude supplementation and fortification.
-Nonetheless, there is little supplementation and fortification with most of these micronutrients globally.
-Among countries with available Demographic and Health Survey (DHS) data, supplementation is somewhat common for iron, with 32% of pregnant women consuming iron for >90 days of their pregnancy, and 14% of children consuming a supplement in the previous week.33 Supplementation is the highest for vitamin A in children; an estimated 55% have had a dose in the previous six months.33 There is inadequate data on fortification for most nutrients except iodine; UNICEF estimates that 89% of people worldwide consume iodized salt.34 Thus, iodine might be the only nutrient for which inadequate intake from food is a poor indicator of deficiency in most populations.

-We found that globally, women faced a higher prevalence of estimated intake inadequacy relative to men for a number of nutrients, including iodine, iron, vitamin B12, vitamin E, folate, riboflavin, and selenium.
-Conversely, there are several nutrients for which men have higher intake inadequacies compared to women, including for calcium, vitamin C, vitamin B6, vitamin A, zinc, magnesium, thiamin, and niacin.
-Although a recent analysis found moderate levels of global B12 deficiency, their analysis used a higher threshold for requirements and FAO food balance sheets rather than dietary data.15 GDD data analyses have found that women globally have better dietary quality scores compared to men,35 and that animal source food consumption does not differ substantially between men and women, other than slight variations in the types of foods consumed.36 Thus, many of the differences observed may relate to a combination of differing dietary patterns between sexes, dietary requirements, and consumption quantities.
+Globally, we found that women faced a higher prevalence of inadequate intakes relative to men for iodine, vitamin B12, iron, selenium, calcium, riboflavin, and folate.
+Conversely, there are several nutrients for which men have higher intake inadequacies compared to women, including magnesium, vitamin B6, zinc, vitamin C, vitamin A, thiamin, and niacin.
+Many of the differences observed may relate to a combination of differing dietary patterns between sexes, dietary requirements, and consumption quantities.

-Although no studies have assessed inadequate intakes for this many nutrients globally, our findings are supported by existing research.
-Stevens et al.2 assessed micronutrient deficiency based on biomarker data for all datasets available globally (24 nationally-representative datasets) for non-pregnant women and preschool aged children, estimating that over half of preschool-aged children and two-thirds of non-pregnant women have micronutrient deficiencies.
+This paper builds on work that estimates the global prevalence of micronutrient deficiencies and inadequate nutrient supplies.
+Stevens et al.1 assessed micronutrient deficiency based on biomarker data for all datasets available globally (24 nationally-representative datasets) for non-pregnant women and preschool aged children, estimating that over half of preschool-aged children and two-thirds of non-pregnant women have micronutrient deficiencies.
 Our estimates generally show a higher prevalence of intake inadequacy compared to their biomarker data.
 One reason for this difference might be that our estimates do not include supplements and fortified foods, so our estimates are reflective of nutrient adequacy from unfortified foods.
 Additionally, nutritional deficiencies, as measured by clinical biomarkers, although highly correlated with nutrient intake,37 may be strongly influenced by disease status, inflammation, microbiome, and other contextual factors.
+Though many analyses have modeled inadequate nutrient supplies, ours is the first analysis to estimate global inadequate intakes by applying nutrient intake distributions to estimated intake data using age- and sex-specific intake distributions